 Individual Spiritual and/or Bereavement Counseling by appointment.
 Contact Sister Pauline Dalpe, OSU/MEd.
 LPC. at 330.792.7636.

-Project Rachel is the name of the Catholic Church’s healing ministry to those who have been involved in abortion.
+Project Rachel is the Catholic Church’s healing ministry to those who’ve been involved in abortion.
 Its name comes from Scripture:

 In Ramah is heard the sound of moaning,

 The sorrow you have shown shall have its reward…

 Project Rachel operates as a network of healing composed of specially-trained caregivers which may include priests, deacons, sisters, lay staff and volunteers, mental health professionals, spiritual directors, mentors, chaplains and others, such as medical personnel.
 These individuals, often working as a team, provide direct care to women, men and adolescents who have been touched by an abortion loss, enabling them to grieve, receive forgiveness, and find peace.
 Although most dioceses use the name Project Rachel, some programs are named differently.
 In addition to individualized counseling, some programs include support groups and retreats.
 Founded in 1984 by Victoria Thorn in Milwaukee, today Project Rachel programs can be found in about 150 Catholic dioceses in the United States, as well as in dioceses in other countries.